Haryana: Will Dushyant support Hooda, the man who jailed his grandfather

 Haryana-Maharashtra polls: BJP set to form governments, but Congress gets a breather

-Both Singh and Kanda were likely to extend their support to the ruling Bharatiya Janata Party (BJP), sources said.
+Both Singh and Kanda were likely to extend their support to the ruling BJP, sources said.

 Haryana got a fractured mandate, resulting in a hung Assembly, with the BJP winning 40 seats, Congress 31, JJP 10, independents 8 and INLD one.